dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 # Required Software

 1. [Visual Studio 2015 with Update 1](http://go.microsoft.com/fwlink/?LinkId=691129). _You need Update 1_.
 2. Visual Studio 2015 Extensibility Tools.

-If you already installed Visual Studio, choose "Modify" from the Programs and Features control panel, and check "Visual Studio Extensibility".
+    If you already installed Visual Studio, the Extensibility Tools can be added as follows:
+    - Open Control Panel -> Programs and Features
+    - Select "Microsoft Visual Studio Professional 2015" and press the 'Change' button
+    - In the resulting window, press the 'Modify' button
+    - Check the "Visual Studio Extensibility Tools Update 1" item and press the 'Next' button
+    - Press the 'Update' button

 # Getting the Code